-AccountingWEB’s interim Editor in Chief has been with the site since 1999 and returned to the editorial hot seat in March 2020 to lead the hunt for a long-term successor...
-Send a DM if you're interested!
-When not tending to the needs of AccountingWEB members and geeking out on their technology habits, he devotes much of his time to his oddball collection of stringed instruments and seeking out obscure indie music in Brighton UK and beyond.
+AccountingWEB’s interim Editor in Chief has been with the site since 1999 and returned to the editorial hot seat in March 2020 to support the team through the pandemic.
+When not tending to the needs of AccountingWEB members and geeking out on their technology habits, he devotes much of his time to an oddball collection of stringed instruments and seeking out obscure indie music in Brighton UK and beyond.

 Editor in Chief AccountingWEB

 If anyone wants further background on the Coca-Cola/Tramino van Supreme Court decision, Helen Thornley looked at the VAT, capital allowance and professional indeminty implications in a pair of articles for us back in August 2020.

 Thanks for the diary check!
 The summary line has been updated.

 Oh Gawd, I hear you... but with a sense of shame and foreboding because with all the tax & tech content I delve into, I know I'm as guilty of anyone here of dishing out the TLAs (three-letter acronyms).

 We can thank the fluffy cloud generation for consigning some of the old PC acronyms to the memory bank (RAM, ROM, CPU, VDU etc), but others refuse to go away, like ERP, CRM and FP&A. Sometimes, ADS (acronym deployment syndrome) has to happen - especially if you're trying to squeeze a complicated subject into a 50-character headline.